 About the Author

-Rebecca is a doctoral candidate at the University of Colorado at Boulder.
-She has a B.A. in philosophy from Davidson College.
-She is currently interested in philosophy of mind, philosophy of cognitive science, action theory, and free will and moral responsibility.
-In her free time, she enjoys hiking, cycling, and participating in other outdoor activities in the Boulder area.
+Rachel has a PhD in philosophy.
+She is interested in philosophy of mind, philosophy of cognitive science, action theory, and free will and moral responsibility.
+In her free time, she enjoys hiking, cycling, and participating in other outdoor activities.